Integralist/CloudFormation/README.md

 In the above example we also demonstrate nesting an Array and an Object within an Array.

+## Understanding CloudFormation

+CloudFormation is easy to write but difficult to understand and to memorise.
+The best way to use CloudFormation is to read the AWS documentation and to write your requirements from scratch, otherwise you'll find that by copy-and-pasting from existing CloudFormation can cause confusion and mis-understanding.

+There are also AWS functions provided that allow us to inject data dynamically into our CloudFormation document.These include getting attributes (such as the ARN) from a Resource.
+For a full list of functions see [the AWS reference](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html)

 ## Convert YAML into JSON

 ```sh